AlexanderPershin/gripper/README.md

 3. Ivanko Super Gripper

 ***
-To run localy copy repository and enter `npm start`
+To run localy copy repository and enter `npm start` in the console window